andrebarbosadev/cep_search/README.md

 # CEP Search API

 Search for address using CEP code from Brazil.
+Based on cep.la/cep

 API developed using Ruby (2.7.0) and the following tools:
 * Rails (6.0.3.2)